-But what about the less common poses?
+But what about the less common, unique yoga poses?
 While no class can include every pose, these are a few underappreciated ones that should really be practiced more often.
 Consider trying some of these underrated yoga poses.

 The most obvious difference between dolphin pose and downward facing dog is that the forearms, rather than the palms, are on the ground.
 The shoulders also come right above the elbows, and the feet can be closer to the body.